 Named Executive Officer 2008 Individual Goals Gajus Worthington, Chief Executive Officer Achieving specified levels of product sales and product gross margins, completing an initial public offering and keeping expenses and cash outlays within the budget approved by the Board of Directors.
 Vikram Jog, Chief Financial Officer Ensuring accurate revenue recognition during each quarter, closing our books in an accurate and timely manner, completing our 2005, 2006 and 2007 audits and ensuring compliance with applicable financial and disclosure regulations of the Securities and Exchange Commission.
-William Smith, Vice President, Legal Affairs and General Counsel Maintaining our intellectual property position and supporting our initial public offering.
-Robert Jones, Executive Vice President, Research and Development Completing market-ready 96.96 BioMark IFC, loaders and readers for 96.96 and certain future applications.
-Mai Chan (Grace) Yow, Vice President, Worldwide Manufacturing and Managing Director of Fluidigm Singapore Achieving overall IFC yields sufficient to achieve our gross margin goals, achieving specified yields on our new 96.96 Dynamic Array IFC, maintaining or improving 2007 quality levels for our IFC systems and ensuring on-time manufacture and delivery of IFCs and IFC systems.
+William Smith, Vice President, Legal Affairs and Maintaining our intellectual property position and General Counsel supporting our initial public offering.
+Robert Jones, Executive Vice President, Research Completing market-ready 96.96 BioMark IFC, loaders and Development and readers for 96.96 and certain future applications.
+Mai Chan (Grace) Yow, Vice President, Worldwide Achieving overall IFC yields sufficient to achieve our Manufacturing and Managing Director of gross margin goals, achieving specified yields on our Fluidigm Singapore new 96.96 Dynamic Array IFC, maintaining or improving 2007 quality levels for our IFC systems and ensuring on-time manufacture and delivery of IFCs and IFC systems.